06-15-24 | Blog Post

 Cloud computing refers to the delivery of on-demand computing services including IT infrastructure, storage, network systems, and applications over the internet.
 Services are provided by a third-party vendor who handles the management and maintenance of the physical data centers where the cloud services live.

-2021 Trends to Watch in Cloud Computing
+Top Trends in Cloud Computing

 1. More businesses will adopt hybrid cloud services